Roberto121c/Sales_Management/README.md

 # SALES OVERVIEW
 ### Project overview
+* This projec explores different business metrics and how they can be displayed graphically to follow them
+* I explore the relation between sales, budget, costumers and products
+* We can obtain conclusions that will help us to make better marketing campaigns and improve profits
+* The tools used are SQL server and Power BI

 ### Objectives:
-The goal is to build a sales report that shows summarized information about the business´s current situation.
-The more important indicators are sales, budget, top costumers, and top products:
+The goal is to build a sales report that shows summarized information about the business´s current situation to understand how to make more profits.

+The most important indicators are sales, budget, top customers, and top products:

 **Deliverables:**